sbagh/stockExchange/README.md

 -  install react and node.js modules
 -  start each microservice index.js
 -  start react
--  add records to db: user_accounts, user_portfolio, stock_data
+-  create DBs locally and add records to user_accounts, user_portfolio, stock_data
+-  current local build uses rabbitMQ, download and install it
 -  on the browser: select a user, see their portfololio, create buy/sell orders, cancel orders that have a status of "Open".

 Completed features: